HL7/cds-hooks/input/pagecontent/index.md

 ###### Prefetch tokens containing Simpler FHIRPath

 Terminal prefetch tokens are context fields of simple data types, such as string.
-For example, order-sign's patientId field is represented as a prefetch token like context.patientId.
+For example, order-sign's patientId field is represented as this {% raw  %}{{{% endraw  %}context.patientId{% raw  %}{{{% endraw  %} prefetch token.
 Complex context fields containing one or more FHIR resources, such as sign-order's draftOrders, may be traversed into to retreive FHIR logical ids.

 Prefetch tokens traverse into those resources using FHIRPath’s path traversal syntax, and the FHIRPath ofType function to arrive at a resource reference.
 If supported, these tokens SHALL evaluate to a comma-separated list of the identifiers of all resources of the specified type within that context key.
 Similar to FHIR's use of FHIRPath, an argument to ofType() SHALL be a "concrete core types" (eg. FHIR resource types).
 Note that only elements present in the context may be traversed (e.g. the resolves() function is not available).
 See worked example, below.